Data careers at Thoughtworks

 Our people

-Learn more about life at Thoughtworks as a data professional from Nimisha Asthagirl, Principal Data Consultant and Eric Nagler, Principal Data Engineer.
+Learn. more about life at Thoughtworks as a data professional from Jepson Jiaping Du, Business Analyst, Jessie Wang, Data Scientist and Lindsay Lihua Liu, Project Manager.
 From choosing Thoughtworks to what it’s like to work here as a data professional to details of their project work and advice to those thinking of bringing their data skills to Thoughtworks – this is great insight into being a data professional at Thoughtworks.

 Why did you choose Thoughtworks to grow your Data and AI career?